 "When you have decided that you would like solar panels fitted, a desktop survey and quote is done," explains David.
 "This should not take more than about an hour or so to prepare.
 You may want to get two or three quotes from different installers to compare quotes and service. "

-After this, you should establish whether the installation will fall under Permitted Development, or if you need a planning permission application (more on which below).
+After this, you should establish whether the installation will fall under Permitted Development, or if you need planning permission for solar panels (more on which below).

 "Once you have accepted a quote the roof, space for inverters, cables routes and outside access space will need to be checked and confirmed that everything will fit," David continues.
 "This survey takes around an hour on site depending on access and obstructions.